 Kalamazoo Bee Club Apiaries

-Anyone is invited to join us at the apiary for an up-close look and some hands-on beekeeping; events are free.
+Everyone is invited to join us for an up-close look and some hands-on beekeeping.
 Bring your own protective suit / veil if possible; a limited amount of protective wear is available through the club.
 (See more info on what to wear below.)

 All participants must sign a safety release; we’d appreciate it if you review and sign it prior to the event; we’ll keep them on file.
 Thank you.